 Trigger Warning: Suicide, and I’m afraid that warning is sticking with us to the end of the game.

 Day 355 starts with Roxas moping in bed, recounting the plot for the benefit of anyone who’s fallen behind.
-He ultimately concludes from all the plot threads that Axel probably knows even more about what’s going on that he has yet to tell Roxas.
+He ultimately concludes that Axel probably knows even more about what’s going on than he’s already said.
 Roxas says: “If he knew, why did he wait so long to tell me?”
-I couldn’t tell you how infuriated I was at Axel, which I suppose is effective to a degree, though I still think his reaction was kludged, and furthermore I’m not happy with other people for less respectable reasons besides (and my dislike for Axel’s kludging was hardly respectable to begin with!).
+I couldn’t tell you how infuriated I was at Axel, which I suppose is effective to a degree, though I still think Axel’s reaction was kludged, and furthermore I’m not happy with other people for less respectable reasons besides (and my dislike for Axel’s kludging was hardly respectable to begin with!).
 The Organization not telling Roxas basic information hurts them more than it helps, in fact I’m often not sure how it helps them at all!
 This arbitrary storytelling is just as bad as any other bad storytelling, and it runs up and down the game in every direction.

 At the start of Day 321, Roxas has a dream about Sora (he’s been mentioning these dreams in his journal for the past few days, but we never saw any).
 This dream covers the early events at Hollow Bastion in KH1, where Sora lost the Keyblade and was abandoned by his friends.
 As he sleeps, Roxas sheds a tear of sadness, something he should not be able to do as a being without emotion.
-In the game, he finds the tear and wonders if something got in his eye, which is in my eye how the scene should have gone and I have no complaints with it.
-In the film, he doesn’t seem to recognize what a tear is for at all, in what’s probably the most ridiculous juvenliziation of the entire game.
+In the game, he finds the tear and wonders if something got in his eye, which is in my opinion is how the scene should have gone and I have no complaints with it.
+In the film, he doesn’t seem to recognize what a tear is for at all, which is ridiculous.
 Not only does this go back to Roxas having command of language but lacking its basic context (i.e. Roxas should have picked up what a tear of sadness is somewhere in the past year), but the writers seem to have forgotten that there are also multiple kinds of tears!
 For someone who is constantly injured, and for that matter fights in desert sandstorms and Olympic sandlots, Roxas should know what a tear is.
-Goodness’ sake. (more…)
+Goodness’ sake.

 It’s your first optional mission block since just after Xion ran away, and given how few days are left on the clock, bound to be one of the last few in the game!
 If you speak to Xion in the Grey Area, she’ll apologize for all she’s put you through and give you a Shining Crystal.
 I suppose the Shining Crystal does stand for group unity given how it can only be used to synthesize Curaga, but if you’re not playing multiplayer the gift won’t have much impact on you.

 It bugs me that Roxas and Xion only talk about what happened in this one Grey Area text block.
-Roxas complains about this in his journal as well, so it’s not just me, but I wish the devs would explain why the two of them don’t talk, say, during the evenings.
+Roxas complains about this in his journal as well, so it’s not just me, but I wish the devs would explain why the two of them don’t talk, say, during the evenings after they come back from Twilight Town.
 Is Xion avoiding Roxas?
 Did Roxas just forget that evenings exist?
-We’ve seen plenty of signs that the writers seem to forget that evenings exist… (more…)
+We’ve seen plenty of signs that the writers seem to forget that evenings exist…